gregynogwmc/gregynogwmc.github.io/index.md

 The organisers of the 2025 Colloquium are [Kristian Evans](https://www.swansea.ac.uk/staff/k.evans/) and [Angelica Pachon](https://www.swansea.ac.uk/staff/a.y.pachon/) from Swansea University.

-Registration for the event is open.
+Registration for the event has now closed.

 <!--A draft timetable of the 2024 Colloquium can be found [here](https://github.com/gregynogwmc/gregynogwmc.github.io/files/15346043/Gregynog.24.-.Draft.Timetable.pdf).-->